-4. Rolling Like a Ball, this is a finesse exercise, you have to do it just right of you wump your bum on the mat.
-We say it gives you a "spinal massage" as you're rolling and there are several variations of this move which can really challenge ab strength and oblique work
+4. Rolling Like a Ball, this is a finesse exercise, you have to do it just right of you jump your bum on the mat.
+We say it gives you a “spinal massage” as you’re rolling and there are several variations of this move that can really challenge ab strength and oblique work

 5. Cobra, although we call it a Swan in Pilates.
 It’s great to stretch those abs after you challenge them and a little extension work through the spine will keep your posture balanced.
 Bonus: The better your posture the better you’ll look in your clothes.

 What are the most important chest exercises, ranked by order of importance?